 Because this insurance organization is large and serving millions of people across the United States, Health Net offers specific drug addiction and substance abuse treatment services for members.
 Their goal is to make treatment easily accessible by covering many of the costs and guiding members to high-quality facilities for help.
 Health Net covers outpatient drug testing, quantitative screenings for diagnosing substance use disorders, and rehabilitation treatment in several ways, depending on the plan.

-Behavioral Health with Health Net
+Behavioral Health Services with Health Net

 Health Net is available in all 50 states and the District of Columbia, so choosing a rehabilitation program in a different state is easier than with many other health coverage plans.
 While some of the costs of this choice may be out of pocket, Health Net representatives will still work with members to narrow down treatment choices to facilities that work the best for each individual.
-Various forms of aftercare, including ongoing therapy and prescription medications, will also be covered by Health Net insurance.
-People who need multiple rehabilitation stays are more likely to receive help and coverage from Health Net compared to other programs.
+Various forms of aftercare, including ongoing therapy and prescription drugs, will also be covered by Health Net insurance.
+People who need multiple rehabilitation stays are more likely to receive help and insurance coverage from Health Net compared to other programs.

 - Clinical social workers